jurajvitalis/uwb-radars-sim/README.md

 To run this as a python script:

-1. Build the conda environemnt from `environment.yml`
+1. Build a conda environemnt from `environment.yml`

    ```bash
    conda env create --name envname --file=environment.yml